 Potentially fast funding

-If you’re approved for a loan, you may be able to get your loan funds deposited directly into your bank account in as soon as one business day.
+If you’re approved for a loan in person, you may be able to get your loan funds deposited directly into your bank account as soon as the same business day.
 That could be a benefit if you’re facing an emergency expense, such as a car repair.

-Speedy Cash offers online loans only in Alaska, Delaware, Hawaii, Idaho, New Mexico, North Dakota, Ohio, Oklahoma, South Carolina, Utah, Virginia, Wisconsin and Wyoming.
+Speedy Cash offers online installment loans only in Alabama, Colorado, Illinois, Mississippi, Missouri, Nevada, New Mexico, Ohio, Oklahoma, South Carolina, Texas and Wisconsin.

 Terms are inconsistent

-Terms for a Speedy Cash installment loan range from three months to 42 months, depending on the state.
+Terms for a Speedy Cash installment loan vary depending on the state.

-Take note that if you live in some states, like Nevada, you’ll have to make semimonthly payments on your loan.
+Take note that if you live in some states, you may have to make semimonthly payments on your loan.
 This could potentially put a strain on your budget if you’re looking for a loan that you can pay back over time with one payment each month.

 A closer look at Speedy Cash loans